 When Then The CMR is set to 0 with CSR[TFC] clear The LPTMR hardware trigger will assert on the first compare and does not deassert.
-The CMR is set to a nonzero value, or, if CSR[TFC] is set The LPTMR hardware trigger will assert on each compare and deassert on the following increment of the CNR.
+The LPTMR hardware trigger will assert on each compare and deassert on the following increment of the CNR.